On additive averaging kernels for finite Markov chains: Introduction

-A key question in this setting is how to choose both the partition $(\mathcal{O}_i)_{i=1}^k$ and the mixing parameter $\alpha$ in order to optimise convergence to stationarity.
-To address this, we consider optimisation problems based on the Frobenius norm and the KL divergence to stationarity.
-These objectives provide quantitative measures of the discrepancy to stationarity and allow us to study the effect of both the partition and the parameter $\alpha$ on convergence behaviour.
+To achieve our aims, we formulate our optimisation problems based on the Frobenius norm and the KL divergence to stationarity.
+The Frobenius objective provides an averaged spectral measure of discrepancy and leads to explicit trace formulae, while the KL divergence gives an information-theoretic measure that is naturally suited to convexity-based bounds.
+These objectives allow us to study the effect of both the partition and the parameter $\alpha$ on convergence behaviour.

+The numerical experiments then complement this theoretical perspective.
+Although the theory does not imply that $A_\alpha$ uniformly improves upon $P$, the experiments show that both natural and optimised partitions can lead to improved mixing when paired with a suitable choice of $\alpha$

 We begin with a recap of key definitions in Section \ref{sec: prelim}, followed by the construction of a lifted kernel associated with $A_\alpha$ in Section \ref{sec: lift}.
 We show that the lifted kernel, when projected onto the first coordinate, recovers the mixture sampler $A_\alpha$, thereby providing an alternative interpretation of $A_\alpha$ as the marginal of a lifted Markov chain.